Table of contents

 My translations are not meant for karaoke or fandubs, but you are welcome to further edit my translations for those purposes.
 If the final work is available online, I’d love to see it!

 I am Cairaguas Gonzalez, the translator, a fluent heritage speaker of Mexican Spanish (my home language).
 My parents are immigrants from Mexico.
 I was raised in California in a neighborhood with a dense Spanish-speaking immigrant population.
-I started translating as a hobby to maintain my Spanish vocabulary, spelling, and written grammar.
+As a teenager, people occasionally asked me to translate English legal letters, medical bills, and official notices to Spanish, which I was not actually trained to do but I gave it my best.
+I started translating songs as a hobby to maintain my Spanish vocabulary, spelling, and written grammar.

 I am only fluent in English and Spanish.
 I studied French for three years.
-I can read French, understand some French radio, and have very simple conversations with patient people.
-I took one semester in German and retained a little bit, but not enough to read, hear, or speak it.
-I watched enough subtitled anime during high school and college to remember some really common Japanese words and phrases.
+I can still read French and understand some French radio, but conversations are difficult.
+I took one semester in German and retained some basics, but not enough to read, hear, or speak it.
+I watched enough subtitled anime during high school and college to remember really common Japanese words and phrases.
 Anime and manga translators influenced my translation style by helping me realize what I like in translations: e.g. notes, explanations of puns or wordplay, not changing the literal meaning too much, but also not using unusual words or syntax or being too literal, etc.

 Have you translated ________?